esslidev/mnist_digit_ai_recognition/README.md

 ## Feedback and Contributions

-Feedback and contributions to the project are welcome!
-If you have any suggestions, ideas, or improvements, please open an issue or submit a pull request.

-Happy learning and coding!
+Feedback to the project are welcome!
+Happy learning and coding.